San Diego Mojo Adds Trio of Players for 2026 MLV Season

 San Diego Mojo News Release

-SAN DIEGO - San Diego Mojo head coach Alisha Glass Childress announced the signing of three players for the 2026 season on Tuesday with the additions of setter Marlie Monserez and middle blockers Kayla Caffey and McKenna Vicini.
+SAN DIEGO - San Diego Mojo head coach Alisha Glass Childress announced the signing of three players for the 2026 Major League Volleyball (MLV) season on Thursday, adding all-star middle blocker Marin Grote, libero Kate Georgiades and outside hitter Grace Loberg to the roster.
+San Diego has signed 12 players during the opening week of the 2026 MLV Free Agency period.

-Monserez, a two-time PVF All-League selection, arrives in San Diego after leading the highly efficient offense of the Atlanta Vibe for two seasons.
-She posted stellar marks in 2025, earning All-League Second Team honors after ranking third in the league with 998 assists and 10.62 assists per game, and helping Khori Louis lead the league in hitting percentage (.359) and finish second in kill percentage (44.9%).
-Her 998 assists marked the fifth-most in a season in league history.
-For the year, Monserez appeared in 25 matches and 94 sets, tallying 87 points with 61 kills, 10 service aces and 16 blocks, while adding 282 digs.
-She registered six games of at least 50 sets, including a 60-set performance against Indy (2/16), and five matches of at least 15 digs, highlighted by a 22-dig outing versus Indy (3/3).
+Grote appeared in 18 matches and 48 sets for Grand Rapids Rise in 2025, finishing with 58 kills (.331), 26 blocks, four aces and 25 digs, and earned a selection to the inaugural All-Star Match.
+She had a season-high 14 points with eight kills, five blocks, one ace in a five-set win over Orlando (1/30).

-In 2024, Monserez collected All-League Second Team accolades after guiding Atlanta to the first regular-season championship in league history.
-Her 10.6 assists per set ranked third among all players in the league, and two of her teammates finished with hitting percentages ranked in the top 10 in the league.
-Behind Monserez, the Vibe finished the season with a league-best 37% kill percentage and a .242 hitting percentage.
+In 2024, Grote helped guide the Rise to the inaugural PVF Championship Match after securing the fourth seed for the championships.
+She played in 24 regular-season matches (23 starts) and featured in every set except the first frame of the year for Grand Rapids, recording a team-high 64 blocks and 17 aces to go with 147 kills (.300), 58 digs, and seven assists.
+She put down a block in 22 matches with three or more blocks in 15 matches.
+Maring had a season-high 17 points with 13 kills (.650) and four blocks in a four-set loss to the Mojo (5/4).

-Vicini previously played for Childress at Stanford while the latter was an assistant coach for the Cardinal, winning the 2019 NCAA Championship, and the pair were teammates with the Vegas Thrill in 2024.
-Last season, Vicini helped the Vibe to a 19-9 record and the second seed for the 2025 PVF Championships.
-She appeared in 26 matches and 98 sets, recording 188 points with 134 kills, six service aces and 48 blocks to 1.92 points per set.
-Her 48 blocks were the 10th-most in the league, while her 0.49 blocks per set ranked just outside of the top 10.
-Vicini also dished out 12 assists and had 58 digs.
+A member of San Diego's inaugural squad in 2024, Loberg was the first player to score a point for the Mojo and returns to San Diego after spending last season as a teammate of Childress with the Vegas Thrill.
+Loberg appeared in 13 matches and 27 sets for Vegas in 2025, scoring 40 points with 35 kills, four blocks and one service ace.
+She added 33 digs, highlighted by a 12-dig performance versus Omaha on January 17.

-Before playing in Atlanta, Vicini signed with Vegas as a free agent on April 11, 2024 and made an immediate impact, appearing in 14 sets over the Thrill's final four matches, scoring 21 points with 12 kills, two aces and seven blocks.
-In a five-set win over Orlando on May 1, she had seven kills on 12 swings for a .580 hitting percentage and posted three blocks and five digs.
+With the Mojo in 2024, Loberg helped the first-year squad secure the third seed in the inaugural league championships.
+She was the first player to score a point for the franchise with a block against Atlanta on February 1.
+Limited during the season due to an injury, she appeared in seven matches and 13 sets, contributing 25 points with 19 kills, five blocks and one ace.

-All told, San Diego has announced the signing of six players for 2026 season, with Monserez, Caffey and Vicini joining yesterday's announcements of outside hitter Kendra Dahlke, setter August Raskie, and libero Shara Venegas.
+San Diego has announced the signing of 12 players for 2026 season, with Grote, Georgiades and Loberg joining outside hitters Kendra Dahlke and Maya Tabron, opposite Morgan Lewis, middle blockers Kayla Caffey, Taylor Sandbothe, and McKenna Vicini, setters Marlie Monserez and August Raskie, and libero Shara Venegas.
 Additional roster announcements will be made throughout the free agency window, and fans can follow every San Diego signing through the Mojo Free Agent Tracker.

 Fans can place deposits now for 2026 Season Memberships at the team's website, LetsGoMojo.com.
 For more information, contact the team at tickets@sandiegomojovb.com or call (619) 984-6656 (MOJO).